pmndrs/react-spring/readme.md

 # Funding

-If you like this project, consider helping out, ... all contributions are welcome as well as donations to [Opencollective](https://opencollective.com/react-spring).
-You can make one off donations in crypto to 36fuguTPxGCNnYZSRdgdh6Ea94brCAjMbH (BTC) or 0x6E3f79Ea1d0dcedeb33D3fC6c34d2B1f156F2682 (ETH).
+If you like this project, please consider helping out.
+All contributions are welcome as well as donations to [Opencollective](https://opencollective.com/react-spring), or in crypto: 36fuguTPxGCNnYZSRdgdh6Ea94brCAjMbH (BTC) or 0x6E3f79Ea1d0dcedeb33D3fC6c34d2B1f156F2682 (ETH).

 ## Contributors